-At centers in Newark, Paterson, Dover and Hackettstown, clients are referred by social service agencies and religious organizations.
+At centers in Newark, Dover and Hackettstown, clients are referred by social service agencies and religious organizations.
 They are able to visit up to four times a year and at each visit receive one week’s supply of diapers, wipes, formula, baby food and toiletries.
 In northern NJ, the Cathedral House center in Newark serves clients 3 days a week.
-In Paterson, the center operates out of St. Paul’s Episcopal Church and is open 3 days a week.
+In Dover, the center operates out of St. John’s Episcopal Church.

 Mustard Seed Academy

-The Academy is unique in offering comprehensive care for children in addition to a first rate education.
+The school is unique in offering comprehensive care for children in addition to a first rate education.
 The kids are fed, clothed, given medical care and supervised by loving adults--all things in short supply where they live in the impoverished town of Lukaya.
 Some whose families have fallen apart or who are vulnerable board full time.
 Needs are infinite.

 Tails of Hope Foundation

-Tails of Hope of Park Ridge works to provide Military Working Dogs (MWDs) and their military handlers the extra supplies that are crucial for the care of these working dogs that have been used to support the military since 1812.
+Tails of Hope Foundation works to provide Military Working Dogs (MWDs) and their military handlers the extra supplies that are crucial for the care of these working dogs that have been used to support the military since 1812.

 These “4-legged soldiers” are highly trained and have 250 million scent receptors that are capable of detecting explosives that a soldier would not see.
 It is believed that over 10,000 lives were saved in Vietnam alone due to the MWDs.